Tag: faith

 ⁜ Prayer ⁜

 , you didn’t call us to work to the bone.
 You called yourself the Lord of the while telling your disciples that Sabbath was made for humanity.
-Help us to continue to recover what it means to rest as was intended for us, not for how we see it. us the courage to say, “no” and help us not self-condemn when we seek rest.
+Help us to continue to recover what it means to rest as was intended for us, not for how we see it.
+Give us the courage to say, “no” and help us not self-condemn when we seek rest.
 Amen.

 • Wise in Whose Eyes